 Our Safe and Ready program consists of rigorous standards ensuring patient safety, confidence and convenience:

-- The Emergency Department is organized to be a safe place to treat all emergency patients.
+- The Emergency Department is a safe place to treat all emergency patients.

 - A stringent cleaning policy has been implemented throughout the hospital.